-NOTE: Authority cited: Section 25218(e), Public Resources Code.
+Note: Authority cited: Section 25218(e), Public Resources Code.
 Reference: Section 25214, Public Resources Code.

 Purpose and Rationale: Due to changes to 1203, 1203.1 and 1209, this section can be amended and shortened.
 1209 provides for a 10 day notice period.
 Section 1209 is a new section that centralizes the process for noticing.
 Having a primary section to address noticing allows for consolidation and removal of noticing provisions that are currently found throughout the regulations.
-This subsection is not needed given the authority of the presiding member addressed in 1203 and 1203.1.
+Subsection (b) is not needed given the authority of the presiding member addressed in 1203 and 1204.
+The term interested agencies was added to ensure clarity that other governmental agencies may also participate in commission proceedings.